 Take Legal Action to Get Negative Google Reviews Removed

 If all else fails, you may want to take legal action to remove negative Google reviews from your Google Business Listing.
-In order to get Google to remove a negative review using legal measures you'll need to be able to prove that the negative review is libelous - i.e. is false, reputation-damaging and resulting in quantifiable damages to your business.
+Defamatory content can be removed from the internet.
+In order to get Google to remove a negative review using legal measures related to defamation law you'll need to be able to prove that the negative review is libelous - i.e. is false, reputation-damaging and resulting in quantifiable damages to your business.
 If you can prove that a negative Google review of your business is defamatory you can sue the reviewer for defamation.
 You may even be able to avoid having to follow through will a full fledged lawsuit and get the Google Maps user to delete the negative review by having an attorney drafted cease and desist letter sent to her.

 Before you can use legal recourse, by suing for defamation or making legal threats, you'll need to identify the reviewer.
 This can prove difficult for some businesses, and may require that you have a subpoena or court order sent to Google, requesting that they release user data that will help you to identify the person that posted a negative review.
 You can learn more about subpoenaing Google for user account data tied to a negative Google review here.